syed-reza98/landing-page-creator/replit.md

 ## Recent Changes (October 6, 2025)
 - Initial setup for Replit environment
 - Configured Vite server to bind to 0.0.0.0:5000 for Replit proxy compatibility
+- Added `allowedHosts: true` to Vite server config to allow Replit proxy hosts
 - Added deployment configuration for autoscale deployment
 - Installed all npm dependencies
+- Updated .gitignore to exclude Replit configuration files
-- Verified application runs correctly
+- Verified application runs correctly and is accessible through Replit preview

 ## Dependencies
 All dependencies are managed via npm and defined in package.json.
 Major libraries include: